MaalyALkaraki/syllabus/node-db/week-16/sql1-intro.md

 ### Using SQL Functions
 You can use the built-in functions of SQL just as you can in JavaScript, but note that they are different (this is true of most programming languages) but there are also differences between SQL implementations.

-You use functions change values, usually of columns, wherever you can use a column, for example, in the selected list of values:
+You use functions to change values, usually of columns, wherever you can use a column, for example, in the selected list of values:

-    SELECT name, length(name) namelen, upper(email)
+    SELECT name, length(name) AS namelen, upper(email)
       FROM customers;

 This query also uses a column alias (namelen) to provide a meaningful column heading.